-(Toughening and Feathering) temperatures age rapidly and develop symptoms of senescence including toughening that develops from the butt end up, and feathering, which is opening of the bracts at the spear tip due to outgrowth of underlying buds.
+Senescence (Toughening and Feathering)

+Asparagus spears that are harvested too mature or that are stored at above optimal temperatures age rapidly and develop symptoms of senescence including toughening that develops from the butt end up, and feathering, which is opening of the bracts at the spear tip due to outgrowth of underlying buds.

 Control: Do not store asparagus that do not have very tight bracts at the tip and avoid exposure to storage temperatures greater than 40°F (4.4°C).
-Spears with narrower diameter tend to more prone to toughening than spears with thicker diameter because for a given length, a narrower diameter denotes slower growth and greater spear maturity.
+Spears with narrower diameter tend to be more prone to toughening than spears with thicker diameter because for a given length, a narrower diameter denotes slower growth and greater spear harvest maturity.